 Prior to joining Crowdtap, Mindy was the SVP, Client Services at House Party where she was responsible for the strategic development and implementation of all client campaigns.

-Mindy has B.S. in Business Administration from the State University of New York at Albany and an MBA from Columbia University.
+Mindy has an M.B.A. from Columbia University and a B.S. in Business Administration from the State University of New York at Albany.

 Prior to joining Crowdtap, Matt was a founding team member and Director of Business Development for AdSafe Media, a leading display advertising technology platform funded by Founder Collective, Atlas Venture and Coriolis Ventures.
 Matt joined AdSafe as a Venture Associate with Coriolis Ventures, an early-stage venture capital and incubation fund.